International Science Programme

 The International Science Programme (ISP) is an independent unit at Uppsala University under the Faculty of Science and Technology, in Uppsala, Sweden.

 History

-ISP was founded in 1961 by Tor Ragnar Gerholm at the Uppsala University Institute of Physics as a scholarship program called The International Seminar in Physics.
+ISP was founded in 1961 by Professor Tor Ragnar Gerholm at the Uppsala University Institute of Physics as a scholarship program called The International Seminar in Physics.
 The program provided scholarships for physics researchers from academic institutions in low-income countries.

+Today ISP supports research groups and scientific networks in low and lower-middle income countries in Africa, Asia and Latin America.

-Since its inception in 1961, ISP has awarded 1700 researchers and doctoral students scholarships and research visits to Sweden and other nations.
+Since its inception in 1961, ISP has contributed to more than 1,000 PhD graduates and even more MSc graduates.
+Many of them have studied in their home country and in Sweden or other nations (the sandwich model).

 A program in mathematics was added in 2002.